We are delighted to announce the release of BimorphNodes v2.2, which is now available for download via the Dynamo Package Manager.

 The new LinkElement nodes include a range of methods and properties for retrieving and interacting with Elements from a linked Revit model (a Link Instance).
 What makes LinkElements unique are the way they locate the linked element in the host file.
-This is significant as the Revit API has a limitation which restricts linked elements to their external files center-to-center location, regardless of any transformations made to them in the host file.
+This is significant as the Revit API has a limitation which restricts linked elements to their external files origin-to-origin location, regardless of any transformations made to them in the host file.
 LinkElements have been purpose-built to solve this limitation by performing operations, such as geometry extraction, at the linked elements host location.

 LinkElement instances can be created using the LinkElement.OfCategory node: